wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Use interleaved sequence data created in Part 1 to assemble nuclear rDNA using MITObim in a loop
 link to MITObim - https://github.com/chrishah/MITObim
 ### File Preparation
-Create a fasta file (.fasta) with the seed used for assembling the gene of interest, and place it the same directory as the trimmed reads files.
+Create a fasta file (.fasta) with the seed used for assembling the gene of interest.
 For nuclear ribosomal genes, partial or complete 18S or 28S sequences may be used.
 Depending on the taxon, using either 18S or 28S, MITObim may assemble the entire nuclear ribosomal operon, or may just assemble the single gene from the seed.

 ### Run MITObim on Hydra
-#### NOTE: The following MITObim commands in the job file must be modified before submitting to Hydra.
+#### NOTE: The following commands in the job file must be modified before submitting to Hydra.

+SAMPLEDIR_INT=

+Paste full path to the directory that contains the interleaved sequences after the "=".

 -ref name_of_project

 change this to the name of your project.

---readpool "full path to"/interleaved_sequences/${SAMPLE}_interleaved.fastq.gz

-change "full path to" with the path to the interleaved_sequences directory.

---quick "full path to to fasta file with seed"
+--quick

 paste the full path to the directory that contains the fasta file with the 18S or 28S seed.